codeHaiku22/vocabulary/README.md

 ## N
 **neophyte** - (n) a recent convert to a belief; a beginner or novice; a newly ordained priest
+**nihilism** - (n) a belief that nothing actually exists or existence has no meaning; cynicism leading to a lack of beliefs or values; violent political beliefs

 ## O
 **obdurate** - (adj) not changing in response to argument or other influence; obstinate